seasid3/pands-project/README.md

  - see official documentation: https://seaborn.pydata.org/generated/seaborn.scatterplot.html#seaborn.scatterplot

  However, researching showing multiple scatterplots on one plot to see if there are many ways to do this, I can use matplotlib and create several plots on one plot (see reference: https://chris35wills.github.io/courses/PythonPackages_matplotlib/matplotlib_multiple_figs/) but this could get messy as I have 4 variables so I want to plot all of these against each other.
 I also know from the above task where I plotted all of the histograms for each feature and class that too much data on a single set of axes is messy so I dont want to get into this either with so many relationships to investigate/plot (https://stackoverflow.com/questions/4270301/multiple-datasets-on-the-same-scatter-plot).
 I know from Ian's lectures/assignment that I can use the seaborn pairplot() function (see official documentation: https://seaborn.pydata.org/generated/seaborn.pairplot.html#seaborn-pairplot) to quickly visualise all variables against each other.
 I cannot see any other useful function that saves me creating all of the scatterplots one at a time.
 So this function allows me to look at the relationships between all of the features, colour-coded by Iris class.
 From here, I can look at the functions I can use to statistically explore relationships between the features but I want to do look at them first.
  I used the seaborn pairplot() function.
-I following the directions with the official documentation above, and could not get it to work, I asked ChatGPT who told me I am presenting features as a string whereas, I need to remove the quote marks and present it as a list of feature names.
+I following the directions with the official documentation above, and could not get it to work, I asked ChatGPT (see conversation: https://chatgpt.com/share/681d018c-41d4-800d-8ef1-b64c306fa1c5); it told me I am presenting features as a string whereas, I need to remove the quote marks and present it as a list of feature names.
 I was delighted I nearly had it on my own.
-I did this and it returned the image saved as all_features_iris_pairplot.png
+I saved the output as all_features_iris_pairplot.png.
+ Note: I tried to add a title using the code below but this gave a title for each of the subplots so I reverted to no title.
+The pairplot subplots show the relationship between each set of features.
+Along the diagonal (top left to bottom right), the plots show the distribution for that one feature, for each of the Iris classes.
+If I wanted to look at one of the relationships on their own, I would create a scatterplot.
+I used matplotlib scatter() in Ian's assessment to do this.
+I would like to try to code a scatterplot using the seaborn function "scatterplot()" (see official documentation: https://seaborn.pydata.org/generated/seaborn.scatterplot.html), plotting petal length versus petal width, saving the output in the respository as petal_length_width.png.
+Using this source to help me label the axes and add a title in seaborn (reference: https://www.geeksforgeeks.org/how-to-set-axes-labels-limits-in-a-seaborn-plot/), I didn't need to ask ChatGPT for any help!

+## *Analysis 5: Explore relationships between features using statistical methods*

+As I have looked at the relationship between the features using pairplot(), a nice short piece of code which saved me from having to generate and save multiple scatterplots,

+### Extra:

-I went back and added print() througout the analysis.py file to insert blank lines to aid readability (https://www.reddit.com/r/learnpython/comments/uqajbh/how_to_print_space_between_output_lines/).
+To helo with readability of the output, I went back and added print() througout the analysis.py file to insert blank lines (https://www.reddit.com/r/learnpython/comments/uqajbh/how_to_print_space_between_output_lines/).